ILF Scotland

 • Personal information that our website gathers when you sign up to use funding services, including the IP address and details of your computer or tablet and which web browser you use; and

 • Certain non-personal information about when and how you visit and use our website.
-You can turn this off by clicking ‘no’ on the top of the screen when you open our website.
+You can turn this off by clicking on the picture of the blue cookie (biscuit) on the bottom left hand side of your screen when you open our website and selecting ‘decline all.’

 If we need to collect any other personal information via our website or a funding application form, we will tell you beforehand.
 We will make it clear what we need to collect, when we will collect it and what we intend to do with it.